The Thrillseekers

-Steve Helstrip, known by the stage name The Thrillseekers, is an English DJ and record producer.
-His debut single was "Synaesthesia", released in 1999.
+Steve Helstrip, known by the stage name the Thrillseekers, is an English DJ and record producer.
+His debut single, "Synaesthesia", was released in 1999.

 Helstrip has worked under the guises of En Motion, Insigma, Rapid Eye and Hydra.
 He also works in remixing, having remixed work by Tiësto, Armin van Buuren, Ferry Corsten, Timo Maas, Sonique, Chicane, Blank & Jones, and Seb Fontaine.
-He owns his own record label, 'Adjusted Music'.
+He owns his own record label, Adjusted Music.

 Career

 Helstrip started out making trance music while working for the computer games developer Manic Media.
 Whilst living in Chipping Norton, on the Oxfordshire border, he recorded "Synaesthesia" with a home studio.
 When released by Neo Records in 1999, the single sold over 12,000 copies on its initial release and was heavily supported by musicians including Paul van Dyk and Paul Oakenfold.
 Besides the original instrumental version, Helstrip released in 2000 a club version with vocals written and performed by Sheryl Deane.
-This version, known as "Synaesthesia (Fly Away)", peaked at #28 in the UK Singles Chart and was featured in the 2001 film The 51st State.
+This version, known as "Synaesthesia (Fly Away)", peaked at number 28 in the UK Singles Chart and was featured in the 2001 film The 51st State.
 The follow-up single was "Dreaming of You", which was released on Data Records in July 2002.

-Helstrip is a DJ and has performed at Ministry of Sound, Creamfields, Godskitchen and Gatecrasher.
-In 2004, The Thrillseekers entered DJ Magazine's Top 100 DJs poll, before going on to break into the top 50 (landing at no. 45) in 2006.